Claims and Benefits FAQ

 When you file your weekly certification for benefits, you should report any wages you earn for any work performed during the week you are claiming.
 Remember---you report your gross earnings during the week in which they are earned, not when they are paid.
 This is a mistake that could result in an overpayment of benefits.

 Q. How do I file my weekly certification?

 You must be available to accept full time work and be able to perform work in which you have prior training or experience in order to be eligible for any week of benefits.

-No, drill pay received from participation in National Guard or US Forces Reservists for weekend drills is not reportable income under Unemployment Compensation Law, that provides for exclusion of this type of pay from being considered deductible income.
+No, drill pay received from participation in National Guard or US Forces Reservists for weekend drills is not reportable income.
+Unemployment Compensation Law provides for exclusion of this type of pay from being considered deductible income.
 Any pay for work other than weekend drill is considered deductible income.

 No. Federal military wages are only assignable to the state where an ex-service person is physically located when the first claim for UC is filed following release from active duty.

 No. All wages assignable to the state must be used in the monetary determination.